Beck: Collaborations and contributions

-Beck co-wrote and performed on the song "Flavor", from the 1994 Jon Spenser Blues Explosion album Orange.
+Beck co-wrote and performed on the song "Flavor", from the 1994 Jon Spencer Blues Explosion album Orange.

-In 1999, Beck contributed to a tribute album for Bruce Haack and Esther Nelson and their label Dimension 5 Records.
+In 2019, Beck contributed to a tribute album for Bruce Haack and Esther Nelson and their label Dimension 5 Records.
 The album, Dimension Mix, released in 2005, was a benefit for Cure Autism Now that was produced by Ross Harris, an early collaborator who designed the artwork for Mellow Gold.

 In 2004, Beck contributed a cover of the Korgi's 1980 New Wave song, "Everybody's Gotta Learn Sometime" to the soundtrack for Eternal Sunshine of the Spotless Mind.

 On June 20, 2009, Beck announced that he was starting an experiment called Record Club, in which he and other musicians would record cover versions of entire albums in one day.
 The first album covered by Beck's Record Club was The Velvet Underground & Nico.
 Starting on June 18, the club began posting covers of songs from the album on Thursday evenings, each with its own video.
 On September 4, 2009, Beck announced the second Record Club album, Songs of Leonard Cohen.
 Contributors included MGMT, Devendra Banhart, Andrew Stockdale of Wolfmother and Binki Shapiro of Little Joy.
 In the third Record Club venture, Wilco, Feist, Jamie Lidell and James Gadson joined Beck to cover Skip Spence's Oar.
 The first song, "Little Hands", was posted on Beck's website on November 12, 2009.
 The Record Club has since covered albums by INXS and Yanni.

 On June 19, 2009, Beck announced Planned Obsolescence, a weekly DJ set put together by Beck or guest DJs.
 Soon after, on July 7, Beck announced that his website would be featuring "extended informal conversations with musicians, artists, filmmakers, and other various persons" in a section called Irrelevant Topics.
 Then, on July 12, he added a section called Videotheque, which he said would contain "promotional videos from each album, as well as live clips, TV show appearances and other rarities".
 Also in 2009, Beck collaborated with Charlotte Gainsbourg on her album IRM, which was released in January 2010.
 Beck wrote the music, co-wrote the lyrics, and produced and mixed the album.
 The lead single, "Heaven Can Wait", is a duet by Beck and Gainsbourg.